sas-irad/interfolio-api/README.md

 ## API Documentation

-Documentation for all of the implemented API calls can be found on the (github documentation site)[https://sas-irad.github.io/interfolio-api]
+Documentation for all of the implemented API calls can be found on the [github documentation site](https://sas-irad.github.io/interfolio-api).

 ##